Multi-Tenant AI Agent Architecture

 No single isolation mechanism is sufficient.
 A production multi-tenant agent system layers defenses:

-- Policy layer (Veto) — Runtime authorization on every tool call.
+- Policy layer (Veto): Runtime authorization on each governed tool call.
 Even if the storage layer has a misconfiguration, the policy engine blocks cross-tenant access.

 If network filtering fails, the storage layer still protects data.
 If a container escape happens, the host has no cross-tenant credentials.
 Each layer reduces the blast radius.